Sympathy: Human behavior

 People make decisions by weighing costs against potential outcomes.
 Research on decision-making distinguishes two mechanisms, often labeled "System 1" (or "gut") and "System 2" (or "head").
 System 1 uses affective cues to dictate decisions, whereas System 2 is based in logic and reason.
 For example, deciding on where to live based on how the new home feels would be a System 1 decision, whereas deciding based on the property value and personal savings would be a System 2 decision.

 Sympathy is a System 1 agent.
-It provides a means of understanding another person's experience or situation, good or bad, with a focus on their individual well-being.
-It is often easier to make decisions based on emotional information, because all humans have general understanding of emotions.
+It provides a means of understanding another person's experience or situation, good or bad, with a focus on their well-being.
+It is often easier to make decisions based on emotional information, because all people have general understanding of emotions.
 It is this understanding of emotions that allows people to use sympathy to make their decisions.

-Sympathy helps to motivate philanthropic, or aid-giving, behavior (e.g. donations, community service).
+Sympathy helps to motivate philanthropic, or aid-giving, behavior such as donations or community service.
 The choice to donate, and the subsequent decision of how much to give, can be separated into two emotion-driven decision-making processes: Mood management, or how people act to maintain their moods, influences the initial decision to donate because of selfish concerns (to avoid regret or feel better).
 However, how a person feels about the deservingness of the recipient determines how much to donate.
 Human sympathy in donation behavior can influence the amount of aid given to people and regions that are in need.
 Increasing how emotional a description is, presenting individual cases instead of large groups, and using less information and numerical data can positively influence giving behavior.

 Sympathy also plays a role in maintaining social order.
 Judging people's character helps to maintain social order, making sure that those who are in need receive the appropriate care.
 The notion of interdependence fuels sympathetic behavior; such behavior is self-satisfying because helping someone who is connected to you through some way (family, social capital) often results in a personal reward (social, monetary, etc.).
 Regardless of selflessness or selfishness, sympathy facilitates the cycle of give and take that is necessary for maintaining a functional society.